About Me

 Lessons From Stage to Science

-I have been involved in improv comedy as long as I have been involved in research, beginning my improv journey during my first year of PhD in Vienna, Austria.
+I've been involved in improv comedy for as long as I've been involved in research, having begun during my first year of my PhD in Vienna, Austria.
 Since then, I've continued to do improv in every city where I've lived.
-Improv comedy has endowed me with unique skills that make science communication entertaining, accessible and clear, whether I'm teaching a class, responding to questions at conferences, or explaining science to the general public.
-Keeping your eyes and ears open is vital to being a good improviser - it allows one to catch the unexpected events and weave them into the narrative.
+Improv comedy has given me skills that make science communication entertaining, accessible and clear, whether I'm teaching a class, responding to questions at conferences, or explaining science to the general public.
+Keeping your eyes and ears open is vital to being a good improviser—it allows one to catch the unexpected events and weave them into the narrative.
 Those lessons have also proved useful for my science; the ability to see and explore the unexpected has often led me to important insights and interesting places.

-My training has spanned over a decade in historic comedy institutions known for shaping some of the best comedic minds of our times, including Upright Citizen's Brigade, Second City, iO Chicago, Washington Improv Theater, and Magnet Theater.
-Over the years, I've entertained large audiences as part of several improv teams including house teams at Washington Improv Theater , Laugh Index Theater (DC), and Magnet Theater (New York).
-Currently, I study at the Conservatory in Second City and produce ‘The Lab,’ an indie improv show inspired by scientist interviews.
+My training spans over a decade across historic comedy institutions that have shaped some of the most influential comedic voices of our time, including the Second City Conservatory, Upright Citizens Brigade, iO Chicago, Washington Improv Theater, and Magnet Theater.
+Over the years, I've performed for large audiences as part of several improv teams and festivals, including house teams at Washington Improv Theater , Laugh Index Theater (DC), and Magnet Theater (New York).
+Currently, I produce 'The Lab,' an indie improv show inspired by scientist interviews.

 The Lab: Bridging Community and Science Through Improv Comedy